Alliance for the Union of Romanians: Background and founding

 The Alliance for the Union of Romanians was formally established on 19 September 2019.
 Later, during the Great Union Day of Romania on 1 December 2019, its leader, George Simion, said the party's aims were to participate in the 2020 Romanian local and legislative elections of the country.
 Simion had up to this point been a campaigner for the unification of Romania and the Republic of Moldova.
+The party began as an anti-vaxx movement during the COVID-19 pandemic.
 Claudiu Târziu, who was co-president of the party along Simion until 27 March 2022, was a member of the Coalition for Family which unsuccessfully campaigned to ban gay marriage through constitutional change in a 2018 referendum.

 On 26 June 2020, AUR condemned the disinterest of the Romanian authorities regarding the minority rights of the Romanians in Serbia and Ukraine and declared that it would fully support them once it entered the Romanian Parliament.
 Two days later, AUR also condemned the 80th anniversary of the annexation of Bessarabia, Northern Bukovina, and the Hertsa region by the Soviet Union, declaring that "it is our obligation to regain our state".
 By July 2020, AUR counted 22 branches in Europe and North America for the Romanian diaspora.
 The first of these was established in Wolverhampton, in the United Kingdom.
 AUR was the only party in Romania that expressed support for Donald Trump in the lead-up to the 2020 United States presidential election.

 During the 2020 Romanian local elections on 27 September, AUR won the mayoralty in three towns: Amara, Pufești, and Valea Lungă.